aherbert/gdsc-smlm/docs/model_plugins.rst

 Iterate Filter Analysis
 -----------------------

-Run different filter parameters on a set of benchmark fitting results produced by ``Fit Spot Data`` outputting performance statistics on the success.
+The ``Iterate Filter Analysis`` plugin runs fitting and filter parameters on a set of benchmark spot candidates produced by ``Filter Spot Data`` and outputs performance statistics on each parameter set.
 If these results are not available an error will be displayed when running the plugin.

-The ``Iterate Filter Analysis`` plugin is designed to test the results filtering available in the ``Peak Fit`` plugin.
-The principle is that simulated localisations are identified as candidates for fitting and then fitted using the same routines available in ``Peak Fit``.
-This is done using the ``Filter Spot Data`` and ``Fit Spot Data`` plugins.
-The results can then be subjected to different filters to determine the best filter.
+The ``Iterate Filter Analysis`` plugin is designed to test the results fitting and filtering available in the ``Peak Fit`` plugin.
+The principle is that simulated localisations are identified as candidates for fitting using the same routines available in ``Peak Fit``.
+This is done using the ``Filter Spot Data`` plugin.
+The results can then be fit and subjected to different filters to determine the best configuration.

 Searching all parameters that control fitting and filtering of fitting results is computationally intractable.
 This plugin alternates the ``Fit Spot Data``, ``Benchmark Filter Analysis`` and ``Benchmark Filter Parameters`` plugins until convergence.
 This can be performed within a reasonable time on a standard desktop machine making optimisation of fitting parameters available to computationally resource limited audiences.